shashankpatibandla/RythmicObservers/Deliverables/R Plots/RPlots_Oak_Trees.md

 #### Using ggplot library to plot the same and the results answer our research question 2.

+-   Research Question: Find out when Leaf size is maximum or minimum for different species throughout the year and what other data corelates with it.

-    * Step 1.
+    -   Step 1.
 Prepare the data

 ``` r
 #using ggplot